 You Might Not Spend a Dime in the Long Run

 Let’s say you go big and decide to equip both your planter plus both your planter tractor’s axles with a PTG inflation system.
 You spend $20,000 and a few days of shop time on the entire project.
 When you factor in the ROI, you may not spend one dime in the long run.
-According to Precision Inflation, the U.S. distributor of PTG inflation systems, a central tire inflation system can deliver:
+According to Michelin, owner of PTG Tire Inflation Systems, a central tire inflation system can deliver:

 What about Tracks?
 Stick with Tires and Save the $165,000!

 Let’s use a John Deere 24-row NT planter as an example.
 An OEM track system is a $55,000 upcharge.
 A John Deere 8-series tractor, configured with 4 tracks instead of tires, breaks the bank with a $110,000 upcharge.
 Do tracks keep you in the field in all types of conditions?
 Sure.
 Do they offer the same protection against compaction?
 In short, no. At NTS Tire Supply, we've looked at the issue of tires versus tracks before.